bosen-you/homerun/esp32/README.md

 information from 成大WIKI

 ## light
-It controls LED open or closed.
+Controls LED open or closed.

 ## wifi
-It connects wifi.
+Connects wifi.

 ## connect_web
-It can connect our backend of website, and can imbibe the data from backend, Showing the picture and data analysis on I2C.
+Connect to backend of website, and can retrieving the data from backend, diplaying the picture and data analysis on I2C.